phlip9/Minecraft-Mods/README.md

 Minecraft Forum post: http://www.minecraftforum.net/topic/482792-123-speedminer-break-blocks-2x-faster-multiplayer/

+TODO:
-TODO: Auto tool switcher: switch from pick to shovel if the block changes from something like stone to sand.
+- Auto tool switcher: switch from pick to shovel if the block changes from something like stone to sand.

 Build Instructions:
 -------------------

 1. Have Java, MCP, and Eclipse properly set up.
 Instructions can be found here: http://mcp.ocean-labs.de/
-2. Clean the MCP build environment (hint: use clean.bat for Windows and clean.sh for Mac/Linux.)
+2. Clean the MCP build environment (hint: use cleanup.bat for Windows and cleanup.sh for Mac/Linux.)
 3. Decompile minecraft with decompile.(bat/sh) *Note* Make sure you have Modloader installed in the minecraft.jar you are decompiling!
 4. Copy the files from the source directory of the mod you wish to build.
 5. Paste these files into the src/minecraft/net/minecraft/src folder.